-Methods for the characterisation of AAV preparations currently include titration ELISA, real-time PCR, DNA dot blot, determination of transducing units, infectious center assay, SDS-PAGE or electron microscopy.
+Methods for the characterisation of AAV preparations currently include titration ELISA, real-time PCR, digital-droplet PCR, DNA dot blot, determination of transducing units, infectious center assay, SDS-PAGE or electron microscopy.
 You may enrich your research on AAV by browsing through Progen's AAV Product portfolio and access the highest quality research tools.

 For more information about PROGEN´s antibodies and AAV titration ELISAs, check out our posters "Developing reliable AAV standards for ELISA",featuring data on the reliable determination of AAV titers by developing dependable AAV standards and "(r)Evolution of AAV2 Titration ELISA - from monoclonal to recombinant", featuring data on a new recombinant AAV2 antibody, including neutralization assay application.